Liver Shunt in Dogs

 While congenital liver shunts are the most common type of shunt, they are not the only way this happens.
 In some cases, liver disease, such as cirrhosis, can result in a liver shunt.
 These are known as acquired portosystemic shunts.

 This happens when the disease causes portal hypertension; that is, the blood pressure is increased in the portal vein to the point where one or more spontaneous portosystemic shunts (SPSS) are formed.
-This causes the blood in the portal vein to be diverted, via the shunting vessel, into systemic circulation without detoxification.
+This causes the blood in the portal vein to divert, via the shunting vessel, into systemic circulation without detoxification.
 This is called portosystemic shunt syndrome.

 Which Dogs Are at Greater Risk for Liver Shunt?